 What are the Salary Trends in Data Analytics?January 18, 2018

 Times are changing, from a generation that was addicted to television, we are now in the age with extreme dependency on devices.
 It is not only for pleasure but also convenience.
 Using e-commerce websites to shop, or apps to remind you about your medicine intake, to having an interactive house where appliances communicate with you to keep things in order when you are back from a long day at work, all this is possible due to our own data and data connected devices.
-Institutions have recognised that they can be integral and add great business value by applying Data Analytics.
-Huge investments have been made by organisations in Data Analytics, specifically in creating data products which will make our lives simpler.
+Institutions have recognized that they can be integral and add great business value by applying Data Analytics.
+Huge investments have been made by organizations in Data Analytics, specifically in creating data products which will make our lives simpler.

 The way the world is progressing there is a huge demand for professionals in the Big Data Analytics field.
 Many job profiles and roles have come up, Data Scientist, Data Architect, Data Analyst, Big Data Engineer etc…., are being headhunted by recruiters and talent management professionals.
 There are many perks attached to a role in Big data analytics, not only are you involved in a satisfying role, genuinely impacting the way the business is performed, but also since there is a high demand in the comparatively new line of business, the supply of individuals with the right talent is scarce, hence the big advantage is the high pay scale, in comparison with other traditional professions.